gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Node-RED flow](/images/tutorial-extras/004-images/node-red-full-flow.png)

+#### 1. HTTP In

-1. We'll start with an **HTTP In** node, labeled on the image above as `MetSci LDDS75 Input`.
+We'll start with an **HTTP In** node, labeled on the image above as `MetSci LDDS75 Input`.
 Think of it as the greeter at Wal-Mart.
 "Hey, how you doing, are you decent and sober?
 Come on in!"

 To add a node, you find it in the left menu bar, or just start typing in the name of the node at the top.
 Once you see it, drag it onto the workspace.